oraclize/docs/source/includes/_ethereum.md

 Finally, `oraclize_getPrice` can accept a combination of parameters allowing the discovery of very specific query prices for any datasource combined with any proof-type, using any custom gas limit, any custom gas price and for any desired contract: `oraclize_getPrice(string _datasource, uint256 _gasLimit, uint256 _gasPrice, bytes1 _proofType);`

-All overloaded versions of the `oraclize_getPrice` helper function have the `view` visibility specifier and so are free for your contract to call.

 <aside class="notice">
 Note that the first query to the Provable service is _free_, and so the first call to `oraclize_getPrice` from a contract with a gas limit and/or gas price that is _less than or equal_ to the default values will result in the function _correctly_ returning `0`.
 </aside>